wso2/kubernetes-common/kubernetes-membership-scheme/README.md

 #### Clustering Parameters required to perform DNS Lookups
 1. `KUBERNETES_SERVICES` - Kubernetes Services that belong in the cluster.
 Multiple services can be specified comma separated, **ex:** `wso2apim-manager-worker,wso2apim-worker`

 ##### Note: The services which are used to for the DNS lookup should be 'headless' with no cluster IP.
-Please refer [Kuberntes DNS guide] (https://github.com/kubernetes/kubernetes/tree/v1.0.6/cluster/addons/dns#a-records).
+Please refer [Kuberntes DNS guide](https://github.com/kubernetes/kubernetes/tree/v1.0.6/cluster/addons/dns#a-records).